David-44/express-template/readme.md

 ### Other files
-- procfile, used only by heroku.
+- procfile, used only by heroku and only in dist folder